Workforce Incentives & Programs

 Operation Intern is designed to expand the number of internship, work experience and apprenticeship positions with North Dakota employers.
-A qualified business that employs interns is eligible for matching funds of up to $30,000 per legislative biennium.
-A match of up to $3,000 per intern is available.
+A qualified employer can access up to $4,000 of matching funds for each student with a maximum of 5 interns per funding window.

-• Enrolled in a North Dakota college or university taking at least six credits during the internship or in the semester prior to the internship.
+a) enrolled in a North Dakota college or university taking at least 6 credits during the internship, or the semester prior to the internship,

-• A student enrolled in a registered apprenticeship program.
+c) enrolled in a registered apprenticeship program, and

 North Dakota New Jobs Training Grant

-The North Dakota New Jobs Training Program offers a cash grant, in the form of a reimbursement match of state income tax withholding from new positions, to primary sector businesses locating or expanding in North Dakota.
+The North Dakota New Jobs Training Program offers a cash grant, in the form of a reimbursement of state income tax withholding from new full-time positions, to primary sector businesses locating or expanding in North Dakota.
 The reimbursement is based on the number of jobs created and salaries of these jobs, and is projected over a period of 10 years.
 The program distributes funds on a quarterly basis.
-The contract can be updated to accommodate new hires above and beyond those in the initial contract.
+The agreement can be updated to accommodate new hires above and beyond those in the initial agreement.

 Minnesota Job Skills Partnership Program

-The Minnesota Job Skills Partnership Program was created to join Minnesota businesses and schools in developing a competitive workforce.
-The program provides grants to one or more educational institutions to supply new-job training or retraining to existing employees.
+The Minnesota Job Skills Partnership Program was created to act as a catalyst between Minnesota business and education in developing cooperative training projects that provide training for new jobs or retrain existing employees.
+The program provides matching grants to educational institutions to supply new-job training or retraining to existing employees.

 Minnesota Pathways Program

-The Program is designed to act as a catalyst between business and education in developing cooperative training projects that provide training, new jobs and career paths for individuals making the transition from public assistance to the workforce.
+The Pathways Program is designed to act as a catalyst between business and education in developing cooperative training projects that provide training, new jobs and career paths for individuals who are at or below 200% of federal poverty guidelines or those who are making the transition from public assistance to the workforce.

 Grants are awarded to educational institutions with businesses as partners.
 Public and/or private educational institutions within the state are eligible.
 Preference will be given to projects that provide employment, with benefits paid to employees and projects with defined career paths.